-- Note 3(4)(iv) useful lives of property, plant and equipment; - Note 3(5) useful lives of intangible assets; - Note 8 allowance for trade receivables.
+- Note 3(4)(iv) useful lives of property, plant and equipment; - Note 3(5) useful lives of intangible assets; - Note 3(6)(i) and Note 8 allowance for trade receivables.

 3. Significant accounting policies

 The accounting policies set out below have been applied consistently to all periods presented in these financial statements.